 In 2019-2022, joining the “Arts-in-School Partnership Scheme”, GMO is supported by the Hong Kong Arts Development Council, to rehearse, organise arts activities and present concerts in SKH Tang Shiu Kin Secondary School (the School), aims to bring arts into the school community, enhance arts education and promotion.
 In 2020, together with Toolbox International Creative Academy, GMO presents “TICA Explorer Series - Lecture Performance of Bartok Music” at the School Hall, and a concert “GMO x KJ x Toolbox Percussion” at the Hong Kong City Hall.
 GMO presents “Tragedy • Desperation • Love” concert at Hong Kong City Hall.

-In the upcoming season, GMO will present more fantastic programmes, such as “Back in Time - Beethoven Concert of 22 December 1808”, sharing with the audience one of the most famous concerts in music history and is claimed as the most remarkable moment of Beethoven’s career – the four-hour marathon of Beethoven’s music; celebrating her 8th anniversary, as well as the birth anniversary of Gustav Mahler; “GMO 1% Charity Concert - To Ms Florence Hui, with Love”, dedicated to Ms Hui, the Permanent Honorary Advisor of GMO, and the former Undersecretary for Home Affairs of the HKSAR Government; and a series of “The Stories of GMO Musicians”, for the musicians meeting the audience as chamber ensembles.
+In the upcoming season, GMO will present more fantastic programmes, such as “Back in Time - Beethoven Concert of 22 December 1808”, sharing with the audience one of the most famous concerts in music history and is claimed as the most remarkable moment of Beethoven’s career – the four-hour marathon of Beethoven’s music; celebrating her 9th anniversary, as well as the birth anniversary of Gustav Mahler; “GMO 1% Charity Concert - To Ms Florence Hui, with Love”, dedicated to Ms Hui, the Permanent Honorary Advisor of GMO, and the former Undersecretary for Home Affairs of the HKSAR Government; and a series of “The Stories of GMO Musicians” and Recitals, for the musicians meeting the audience as chamber ensembles and soloist.